AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 The problem remains hard with this new setup :
 - computing multiple intersections and covers is hard
-- the curves are 3rd order bezier, making their intersection not regular polygons
+- the curves are 3rd order bezier, making their intersection non-regular polygons

-Despite the difficulty, we pursue this direction as the main improvment possibility.
+Despite the difficulty, we pursue this direction as the main improvement possibility.

-#### Using polygon as optimization basis
+#### Using polygons as optimization basis

 From the previous section, we understood that we need to be able to compute the precise intersection of shapes in order to assign the right quantized color.